-My name is Christina Rodrigue (she/her), and I am a registered counselling therapist (candidate) with the Nova Scotia College of Counselling Therapists, and I provide client-centred counselling services across the life span.
-However, I have a particular fondness for working with adolescents and children, which comes from my experience as a child and youth care worker and the obstacles I faced during this pivotal time in life.
+My name is Christina Rodrigue (she/her), and I am a registered counselling therapist (candidate) with the Nova Scotia College of Counselling Therapists, and I provide client-centred counselling services across the life span for individuals and families.
+However, I have a particular fondness for working with children and adolescents, which comes from my experience as a child and youth care worker and the obstacles I faced during that pivotal time.

 I am passionate about working collaboratively, as I believe the essence of therapy is centred around the therapeutic relationship.
 One way I do this is by actively acknowledging that each of my clients is unique in an attempt to create a warm and inviting space for you to show up as you are.

 Over the past ten years, before becoming a therapist, I have enjoyed working and in many different capacities.
 I have supported women, men, youth, children, families, and members of the 2SLGBTQ+ community who have faced adversity, oppression, substance use, suicide ideation/thoughts, mental health, disabilities, and trauma.